Kiribati to Hawaii through the ITCZ

 Tennant Creek.
 A brief stay in an authentic outback town in the northern territory of Australia.

-May Koehler admired Australia.
+May Koehler admired Australia through books and film.
+She especially liked the actor Brian Brown in "A town like Alice" and the film "The Man from Snowy River".
 While May never visited Australia in her lifetime, she finally made it to the land "down under" in spirit.
 I think she would have loved flying over the outback in a tiny plane.

 Bali air traffic control was really "pushing tin".
 I was given about 30 seconds to take-off, before another 7XX would start it's rumbling roll behind me.
-I climbed about 500 ft in to the low-level clouds before ATC directed to head south across the Timor sea towards Australia.
+I climbed to 1000 ft in to the low-level clouds before given a southerly heading towards Australia.
 The clouds eventually dissipated to reveal the most incredibly blue water I have ever seen.

 A view of the strikingly dry outback and clear skies of Western Australia